michaelsweeney/epparse/README.md

 ## Plotting Hourly Data:

-epparse includes a convenience module called 'dfplot', which provides access to Plotly Multiline, Scatter, Heatmap, Surface, and other plots.
+epresults includes a convenience module called 'dfplot', which provides access to Plotly Multiline, Scatter, Heatmap, Surface, and other plots.
 These can be used inside a Jupyter Notebook or any other interface that supports Plotly.
 To use this, call 'ep.dfplot.charttype()':

 ```
 ep.dfplot.line(mydf)